Slider0007/AI-on-the-edge-device/docs/API/REST/config.md

 `http://IP-ADDRESS/config`

-Get and set process related configuration.
-Data is provided using JSON notation.
-All configuration parameter are described in detail here (Repository `docs/Configuration/Parameter`) or in WebUI as parameter help text.
+Get and set process related configuration parameter.
+The data is provided / needs to be provided in JSON notation.<br> Parameter description for every single parameter is located at github repository (`docs/Configuration/Parameter`) or can be displayed on WebUI configuration page (question mark symbol next to each parameter).

 - JSON: `/config`
 - HTML: `/config?task=reload`